mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Sahelanthropus_dificulty.md

 The health points on each part, defines when that same part explodes during the boss fight, when the health points drop to 0.

-## Defining Sahelanthropus Attack damage and speed
+## Defining Attack Damage and Speed

 Sahelanthropus Attack damage and speed are controled by **TYPE_OKB** Variable, example: